 AMBASSADORS FOR THE WILD

-Zoos give the public the opportunity to get an insight into the lives of lions and other animals, by seeing them up close in near natural surroundings visitors can learn more about their natural behaviour.
+Good zoos give the public the opportunity to get an insight into the lives of lions by seeing them up close in near natural surroundings.

 WE WORK WITH ZOOS

 Our charity name-sake Safina and her companion Zuri descend from a long line of lions held in zoos throughout the UK, these zoo lions are incredibly important to us and we believe that they can be vital to the conservation of their wild cousins.
 For more information on how we are inspired by these zoo lions please click here.
 Here at Safina we also believe in a positive approach and believe that zoos can do and do carry out very important work which benefits species survival programmes throughout the world.
 We believe that only be working together we can achieve what is best for the wildlife in need of our help which is why instead of using our energy slamming the work they do we work with zoos, and we are proud to do so.

 In the UK zoos legally have to contribute to conservation work.
 Many larger zoos actually run their own conservation programmes in the field.
 Smaller zoos who are unable to fund such work will raise money for smaller organisations that work directly to save animals in the wild, we are honoured to be considered as one of these organisations and receive support from several zoos across the UK.

 We launched the project on World Lion Day 2017 at Noah's Ark Zoo Farm near Bristol.
 We used the opportunity to spread awareness about the conservation of wild lions with zoo lions at the face of it as well as educating the public on all forms of lion life.
 As part of the project we will work with zoos to organise educational and awareness events along with our 'Learn About Lions' project highlighting how their lions are 'Ambassadors For the Wild'.